• Skip to primary navigation

 By Ellen Raskin

 In another children’s classic, sixteen people gather together to read Samuel Westing’s will.
 But a virtual stranger stands to inherit all of Westing’s fortune, and in his last mission, Westing pairs together this group of heirs and tasks them to figure out a mysterious puzzle in order to inherit their fortunes.
-Fans of wordplay and sleight of hand will love this novel that has stood the test of time for more than forty years.
+Fans of wordplay and sleight of hand will love this novel which has stood the test of time for more than forty years.

 BUY THIS BOOK FROM: